dymodi/dymodi.github.io/MLfolds/Reinforcement-Learning-Basic-Facts.md

 The reinforcement learning problem **is** the AI problem!

-When should we formulate the problem as a RL problem depends on whether we should worry abou the sequential decision making.
+When should we formulate the problem as a RL problem depends on whether we should worry about the sequential decision making.
 Typical applications are: robotics, autonomous driving, language, business operations and finance.

 ## Supervised Learning and Imitation (Lecture 2)
 Terminology & Notation: